ichbinsteffen/ATK_BSS/README.md

 The before mentioned possiblity to transmit data over OSC is only one branch of SpatDIFs specifications.
 In ATK BSS however only OSC data will be received.

+At the current state of ATK BSS, IDs are considered to be numeric and will be interpreted as such in the OSC path.
+Following statements:

+  /spatdif/source/<id>/position
+  /spatdif/media/<id>/location

+would only work in this manner:

+  /spatdif/source/0/position
+  /spatdif/source/13/location

+The housekeeping of the appropriate association between source objects and media is thereby easier and more efficient to achieve.

 ...to be continued...

 For further information about SpatDIF, visit: